Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 in which case they will be re-initialized to the saved values autimatically every time the adapter is turned on.
 The non-volatile memory feature is explained later in this section.

+Keep in mind that Zubax Babel can be communicated with either via USB or via DCD Port (UART), but not both at the same time.
+When USB is connected, only USB is used, the UART port is ignored.
+In order to use UART, USB must be disconnected.

 ### SLCAN commands

 #### CAN controller configuration